 So how do you go about choosing a funeral plan suitable for you?

-1) Consider Your Funeral
+1) Consider your funeral

-What funeral do you want for you and your family?
+What funeral do you want for yourself and your family?
 Will it be a traditional church service or a more modern one?
 Will it be religious or humanist?
 Do you want a service at all or just a simple cremation?
-It’s best to start by considering what type of funeral you would ideally like.
+It’s best to start by considering what type of funeral you would like.

 Most plans guarantee to cover cremation costs but will only contribute to a proportion of burial costs as these vary considerably throughout the UK.
 This contribution will usually increase every year in accordance with RPI inflation.